-Socially Responsible Investing (SRI), also known as sustainable, socially conscious, “green” or ethical investing, is an investment strategy that consider both financial return and social/environmental good to bring about a positive change.
+Socially Responsible Investing (SRI), also known as sustainable, socially conscious, “green” or ethical investing, is an investment strategy that often uses positive or negative screening to decided whether to include or exclude investments from a portfolio.
+The strategy considers both financial return and social/environmental good to bring about a positive change.
+Investors no longer need to sacrifice financial returns to create social good.

-The three central factors that underlie the measurement of the sustainability and ethical impact of an investment are environment, social justice, and corporate governance (often refer as ESG).
+To measure the sustainability and the ethical impact of an investment, three main factors are often considered: environment, social justice, and corporate governance, or referred as ESG.

 Why should we care about Socially Responsible Investing or Do Good Investing?